According to reports, the average Briton will spend 3507 days of their lifetime at work, a figure...

 Optimising how your office space is used can also reduce the amenity costs for one whole floor.
 If you have three floors that hold 20 employees each, but only 10 employees are using floor one and two, you can consolidate them by filling up capacity progressively from the bottom up, and turning the power off on floors that are no longer needed.

-Using a smart building solution, such as building automation that uses real time occupancy sensors to send data to a hub that controls amenity systems, cuts costs by automatically turning off working amenities that are not required.
+Using a smart building solution, such as building automation that uses real-time occupancy sensors to send data to a hub that controls amenity systems, cuts costs by automatically turning off working amenities that are not required.

 Take a look at our smart building solution to find out how it can provide you ROI by reducing your employee-related, business amenities and real estate costs.
+Request a demo today.